HITTPATEL/Anthropologie-Clone/README.md

     2. I have used Javascript to create the pages.

-    3. I have used various methods like Import, Export, ES6, etc. To give the functionality of my pages
+    3. I have used various methods like Import, Export, ES6, etc. To give the functionality of my pages.